DamianSeredyn/Mobile-Measurement-Station/README.md

 ## Jumpers
 - To enable board power by external source:
-- conenct positive of your power soruce to Vin (Vin range : 7V-12V)
+- connect positive of your power soruce to Vin (Vin range : 7V-12V)
 - negative to ground
 - move jumper J6 to E5V position